Healy-Hyperspatial/stac-api-extensions-catalogs-endpoint/README.md

 ### Safety-First Architecture
 A core tenet of this extension is **Data Safety**.
 The `/catalogs` endpoints are strictly for **Organization**, while the core `/collections` endpoints are reserved for **Destruction**.
 Operations performed via the catalogs endpoint (like deleting a catalog) are guaranteed to never result in the accidental loss of Collection or Item data.

+**Note on Dynamic Linking:**
+To ensure data consistency and reduce storage overhead, implementations SHOULD generate hierarchical links (e.g., `rel="child"`, `rel="parent"`) dynamically at runtime based on the requested endpoint context, rather than persisting static link objects in the database.

 ## Endpoints

 ### Discovery (Read-Only)